IgniteUI/indigo-design-docfx/en/patterns/patterns-overview.md

 # Patterns Overview

 The **Indigo.Design System** boosts your productivity with 180+ UI Patterns assembled from Indigo.Design Components.
-They are enhanced with the same responsive web design behavior and theming capabilities and can be found spread across the following pages of the library:
+They are enhanced with the same responsive web design behavior and theming capabilities.
+The UI Patterns can be found spread across separate pages of the Sketch library, while in the Adobe XD library they can be found in the right column:

 - 🌆 AV Player
 - 🌆 Avatar + Badge